Last Update on September 26th 2023 By TPS

 3. Infection Management & Allergic Reactions

 Describe what to do in the event that a client believes their tattoo might be infected.
 Emphasize how crucial it is to get medical help right away because infections can have serious side effects.
+If the tattoo starts to crack, this could also be a sign of infection

 Although rare, allergic reactions to tattoo ink or aftercare items can occur in certain people.
 Urge customers to seek medical attention if they experience any of the symptoms of an allergic response, which include severe redness, itching, or swelling.